-being a Thai national over age 18 who is unemployed or has an annual income of not more than 100,000 baht (\$3,226), and subsidies to cover household expenditures and travel persons received benefits.
+The Ministry of Finance called for state welfare registration in 2017 for people with low income.
+Eligible criteria include being a Thai national over age 18 who is unemployed or has an annual income of not more than 100,000 baht (\$3,226), and has no assets.
+Those who qualify receive between cash and subsidies to cover household expenditures and travel costs.
+From 14.2 million persons registered, 11.6 million persons received benefits.
 Starting in 2018, the Government provides occupational training to every registered person.
+Those who refuse the training do not continue receiving a payment.